 OnDeck vs Funding Circle: Customer Service

-It’s important to make sure the lender you choose not only has a good reputation but also offers plenty of easy ways to connect with their customer service teams after you get funded.
-If there is ever a problem during the application process, or if you’re in danger of missing a payment after you’re funded, then you’ll want to know you have experts who you can reach.
+It’s important to ensure the chosen lender not only has a good reputation but also offers plenty of easy ways to connect with its customer service teams after funding.
+If there is ever a problem during the application process, or if a business is in danger of missing a payment after receiving funds, then having experts available to discuss the issue can make a big difference.

 OnDeck Customer Service

-OnDeck offers a very active customer service team that is considered to be one of the best in short-term lending.
-You can reach them via phone, email, or live chat online via your computer, tablet, or smartphone.
+OnDeck offers an active customer service team that many consider one of the best in short-term lending.
+Business owners can reach it via phone, email, or live chat online via a computer, tablet, or smartphone.
 OnDeck also offers a mobile app that makes it easy to reach out to any department in the company.

 Funding Circle Customer Service

-Funding Circle believes in a fluid customer service experience that allows you to speak directly with a member of their team at any step of the loan process.
-They offer the opportunity to contact them via phone or email, and they offer a mobile app for iPhone users to manage their loan or to contact them directly.
+Funding Circle believes in a fluid customer service experience that allows business owners to address a member of its team at any step of the loan process.
+It offers the opportunity to contact customer service via phone or email, and it offers a mobile app for users to manage their loan or ask questions.